CodenicCoders/codenic_logger/README.md

 Use this plugin in your app to:

-- Structurally add log message, details and data.
+- Structurally create mutable log messages.
 - Log messages on multiple log levels – verbose, debug, info, warning, error and wtf.
 - Automatically add a user ID to all log data upon logging.